 The Southern Company isn't just whistling Dixie.
 It is one of the largest electricity distributors in the US.
 It operates regulated utilities Alabama Power, Georgia Power, Gulf Power, and Mississippi Power, which combined have a generating capacity of about 44,000 MW and serve more than 4.5 million electricity customers in the southeastern US.
 Southern also has energy marketing operations, and it provides energy consulting and management services for businesses and institutions.
 Through its Southern LINC Wireless unit, it provides wireless communications services; its Southern Telecom unit offers wholesale fiber-optic services.
 In 2015 the company agreed to buy gas utility AGL Resources for $8 billion.

-In 2014 the company owned and/or operated 33 hydroelectric power plants, 33 fossil fuel generating stations, three nuclear plants, and 13 combined cycle/cogeneration stations, nine solar plants, one landfill gas facility, and one biomass plant.
+In 2015 the company owned and/or operated 33 hydroelectric power plants, 31 fossil fuel generating stations, three nuclear plants, and 13 combined cycle/cogeneration stations, nine 16 solar plants, one wind facility, one landfill gas facility, and one biomass plant.

 The company's nonregulated energy sector activities include marketing excess energy from its retail plants.
 It is building competitive plants across the southeastern US through subsidiary Southern Power.
 This unit has more than 8,760 MW of generating capacity.

 Southern's transmission assets include more than 27,000 miles of transmission lines, 3,700 electric substations, and 300,000 acres of right of way.